-All matter in our environment is made of atoms and most atoms we encounter on Earth are stable.
-Some atoms are unstable, giving off energy in the form of ionizing radiation in order to reach a stable state.
-This process is called radioactive decay, and atoms that go through this process naturally are called radioisotopes.
-A specific example is the radioisotope carbon-14 (C-14, 14C), produced in the atmosphere when cosmic rays interact with stable nitrogen atoms.
-When a carbon-14 atom undergoes radioactive decay, it emits radiation in the form of a beta particle to become a stable nitrogen atom once again.
-The existence of carbon-14 in all living things enables archaeologists to date ancient artifacts.
-This is but one example of how radioisotopes through the decay process, or can be electrically generated by a radiation-producing device, such as an x-ray tube or linear accelerator.
+All matter in our environment is made of atoms.
+Most atoms we encounter on Earth are stable.
+Some atoms, however, are unstable, giving off energy in the form of radiation in order to reach a stable state.
+These atoms are said to be radioactive.
+An example is the radionuclide Carbon-14, produced in the atmosphere when cosmic rays interact with stable nitrogen atoms.
+When a Carbon-14 atom undergoes radioactive decay, it gives off radiation in the form of a beta particle and then becomes a stable nitrogen atom once again.
+The existence of Carbon-14 in all living things enables archaeologists to date ancient artifacts.
+Radiation can be naturally-occurring or produced electrically, as in an x-ray tube.
 Radiation can only be detected by specially designed instruments.
 Radiation may pass through an object, but it may also be absorbed and cause changes at the site of absorption.
-At high enough levels, ionizing radiation is known to cause cancer and birth defects in animals and humans.
+Radiation is known to cause cancer and birth defects in animals and humans.
 The risk of radiation damage is related to the amount of radiation absorbed by an individual.

-There are small amounts of naturally occurring radioactive substances in soil, rocks, plants, animals, and in our own bodies.
+There are small amounts of naturally-occurring radioactive substances in soil, rocks, plants, animals, and in our own bodies, all of which give off radiation.
 Large amounts of radiation are present in outer space and a small portion of this radiation penetrates the atmosphere.
 This low level of naturally occurring radiation is known as background radiation.
-The vast majority of background radiation exposure comes from radon, a naturally occurring radioactive gas that comes from the ground.

 Radiation is useful because of its ability to penetrate tissue, allowing imaging of internal structures.
-However, radiation can produce harmful biological effects.
-Observations of exposed human populations and animal experimentation indicate that exposure to low levels of radiation, over a period of years, may lead to an increase in the incidence of cancer.
-Exposures to high levels of radiation produce the same effects faster and may cause hair loss, skin burns, radiation sickness, and even death.
+However, radiation may produce harmful biological effects.
+Observations of exposed human populations and animal experimentation indicate that exposure to low levels of radiation, over a period of years, may lead to an increase in the incidence of cancer and leukemia.
+Exposures to high levels of radiation produce the same effects faster and may also cause hair loss, skin burns, radiation sickness, and even death.
 Radiation may also increase the risk of genetic abnormalities.

-1.2 COMMITMENT TO SAFETY
+1.2 PURPOSE OF THE RADIATION SAFETY MANUAL